-I made by favorite, go-to sugar cookie dough, and that is when the fun began.
-I rolled the dough out to about 1/4 – 1/3 inch thick, used the Jack-O-Lantern Cookie Cutter Set and then carefully transferred to the baking sheet.
+You can use any sugar cookie recipe.
+Roll the dough out to about 1/4 – 1/3 inch thick, used the Jack-O-Lantern Cookie Cutter Set and then carefully transfer to the baking sheet.

-I baked the cookies for their recommended time, and they already looked cute and fun without any frosting.
-The cookies didn’t hold their shape perfectly, but spread out a little.
-I thought it was ok, I thought they were still cute even though they were a little squinty and buck toothed.
+Bake the cookies for their recommended time, and they already look so cute and fun without any frosting.
+My cookies didn’t hold their shape perfectly but spread out a little.
+But it’s okay, they’ll be cute even though they are a little squinty and buck-toothed.

 Right out of the oven the cookies were still soft enough that I was able to use the mouth and triangle shapes to re-cut them to give some that “perfect” look.

-When the cookies were finally cool (I swear it took forever!), I began the fun part of decorating.
-The Cookie Icing was a little difficult to use until I got the hang of it.
+When the cookies are finally cool you can begin the fun part of decorating.
+The Cookie Icing is a little difficult to use until you get the hang of it.
 It is very important for it to be at the right temperature.
 If it is too hot it will be too runny, and if it is too cold it will be to thick to deal with.
 Once I got that figured out I was good to go.
 The first step is to outline the cookie with the Cookie Icing.

-I added more frosting inside the lines on the cookie and then spread it out using the back of a spoon.
+Add more frosting inside the lines on the cookie and spread it out using the back of a spoon.
 The Cookie Icing dries flat with a bit of sheen to make your cookies look beautiful.
 I do wish that the Cookie Icing had a bit more of a frosting flavor to it, it is not very sweet tasting.